jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   The Linux Standard Base chose RPM (Red Hat Package Manager)[^51] as the standard way to distribute Linux packages but did not specify how a distro would install them, leaving this up to the individual distro.
 This caused Debian based distros-to create a conversion layer package manager called *Alien* which translates the RPM standard so it can be installed using the native *apt* package manger of Debian based distros.

 ### The Problem with the LSB

-  All this work on API, ABI, and standard packaging sounds wonderful but here is the problem, while most distros tend to try to adhere to POSIX and LSB, the dream of a unified Linux standard never really appeared because there is no forcing function.  __No one implements LSB the way it was intended__.
+The dream of a unified Linux standard never really occured. __No one implements LSB the way it was intended__.
 This post from the Debian LSB mainling list marked July 3rd 2015 says it all:

 > The crux of the issue is, I think, whether this whole game is worth the  work: I am yet to hear about software distribution happening through LSB  packages.
 There are only _8_ applications by 6 companies on the LSB certified applications list, of which only one is against LSB >= 4.
 Amongst the distributions, RHEL 7.0 is LSB4.1, and Oracle 6, RHEL 6.0 and Ubuntu 9.04 are LSB 4. [^59]

 #### Linux Filesystem Hierarchy

 The one useful thing that came out of the LSB is the __Linux Filesystem Hierarchy__, or *LFH*.
 This is a hierarchy of directories that exist under the __root directory__ that are standard across all Linux distros.
-To be able to function in the Linux world you need *memorize* each name and its general function.
+You should *memorize* each directory name and its general function.
 All these directories will be present in any Linux distro you use.
 The following directories, or symbolic links to directories, are required to be under the __root__.  [^47]

 Directory           Function
 ----------  -----------------------------------------------------------------------------------